 47 Mindarie Street Lane Cove North

-The proposed development is for the demolition of an existing dwelling house and construction of a six storey Boarding House.
+The proposed development is for the demolition of an existing dwelling house and construction of a six-storey Boarding House.
 The DA was considered by the Lane Cove Local Planning Panel.
 The panel refused the DA as not being compatible with the existing environmental character of the locality.
-This decision is currently subject to a Land and Environment Court.
-The hearing is scheduled for October 2020.

 51 Mindarie Street Lane Cove North

 The proposed development is for the demolition of an existing dwelling house and construction of a six storey Boarding House.
-This application is also currently subject to an appeal in the Land and Environment Court and will be heard along with the appeal for 47 Mindarie St in October 2020.
+This application was also given the green light by the Land and Environment Court.

 28 Longueville Road Lane Cove